theidiotmachine/WA1/README.md

 # Using it

 To build the compiler, first you need Rust.
-Install cargo.
+Install cargo, and make sure you are up to date with `rustup update`.
 Then, run

 ```
 cargo build